 “That explains why the script is not funny for stoners.”

 “Huh?”
-It’s a news to him that he isn’t funny.
+It is a news to him that he is not funny.
 “I never thought about how stoners think.”

 All sorts of lights are going off in his head.
 He runs off to get it on paper.

 When Landis finally arrives about eleven, I tell him that Miller apologized.

 “Of course.
 I just told him his writing isn’t funny and suggested he study Mack Sennett to learn how to write comedy.”